 - 1. Schematic Design Phase Value of the Schematic Phase is twenty percent (20%) of the design phase fee.
-This phase is complete when outstanding issues are resolved, the Schematic Design is approved, and the A/E is authorized to prepare PreliminaryDesign. - 2.
+This phase is complete when outstanding issues are resolved, the Schematic Design is approved, and the A/E is authorized to prepare Preliminary Design. - 2.
 Preliminary Plans and Specifications Phase (Design Development) Value of this phase is thirty percent (30%) of the design phase fee.
 However, a proportional part may be billed monthly during the development of the documents.
 This phase is complete when outstanding issues are resolved and the A/E is authorized to prepare Construction Documents. - 3.
 Construction Documents Phase (Working Drawings and Specifications) Value of this phase is fifty percent (50%) of the design phase fee.
 However, a proportional part may be invoiced monthly during the development of these documents.
 This phase is complete when outstanding issues are resolved, all changes have been made to the documents so that they are ready for advertising, and, for Competitive Sealed Bids, the Construction Drawings, Plans and Specifications are approved as evidenced by completion of the CDPSA process in e-Builder.

-Note: The University may withhold a portion of the progress payments for the design phase fee until the Final Documents, including all corrections required to resolve review comments, are finally completed and acceptable.
+Note: The University may withhold as retainage an amount not exceeding five percent (5%) of the dollar value of progress payments for the design phase fee until the Final Documents, including all corrections required to resolve review comments, are finally completed and acceptable.
+See $\S\S3.16 \& 3.17$ .